 - Provide and advocate for infrastructure expansion (eg Wi-Fi)

-Investing in Educational Success (IES) is a Government initiative (led by the Ministry of Education) aimed at lifting student achievement as well as offering new career opportunities for teachers and principals.
+Educational success is also a government priority.
+Investing in Educational Success (IES) is the Government initiative (led by the Ministry of Education) aimed at lifting student achievement as well as offering new career opportunities for teachers and principals.
 As part of the IES, schools are being encouraged to establish local “Communities of Learning” to work systematically together to raise student achievement.
 These Communities set shared goals based on information about their students’ educational needs and work together to achieve them.